 Of course, for the riskiest borrowers, banks probably wouldn’t offer loans at lower rates; they would simply stop making them.
 That’s why many supporters of the bill think it needs to be coupled with a new public banking option to give underbanked consumers more access to financial services.

 Sanders and Ocasio-Cortez recommend offering basic banking services through post offices.
-The U.S. has done this before, operating a Postal Savings System from 1911 through 1966, and many other countries —including China, France, and Japan — still do it today.
+The U.S. has done this before, operating a Postal Savings System from 1911 through 1966, and many other countries -including China, France, and Japan – still do it today.
 This proposal would provide banking services in many low-income communities that currently have no commercial banks, giving residents an alternative to expensive check-cashing services and payday lenders.
-Other alternatives include mobile phone banking services, such as India’s M-Pesa, and citizen accounts administered directly by the Federal Reserve.
+Other alternatives include digital banking services such Chime and citizen accounts administered directly by the Federal Reserve.

 Criticisms of the Act

 Not everyone agrees with Hockett’s argument that restricting credit for low-income borrowers is a good thing.
 An editorial in The Washington Post argues that, although the boom in credit card lending has made it easier for buyers to get in over their heads with debt, it’s also given millions of households access to the benefits of credit cards, including “convenience, rewards programs and increased liquidity.”
 Many of these borrowers are using credit cards responsibly, and cutting off their access to credit would only hurt them.